SEO (Search engine optimisation)

 SEO is an important part of your overall marketing plan, and while it helps to drive more traffic to your website, there are many factors, including links, content, performance and usability

-Canary Dwarf has been involved with building web presences for a number of Scottish towns in Moray and Aberdeenshire.
-Even without regular paid SEO, our website infrastructures, training and content templates provide an excellent base for ranking well in search engines.
+Canary Dwarf has been involved with building web presences for a number of Scottish town, particulalry Moray, Highland and Aberdeenshire.
+Even without sustained paid-for SEO, our website infrastructures, training and guidance provide an excellent base for ranking well in search engines.

 As a result of our work with community and tourism organisations, the following towns and villages rank on the first page of google, sometimes ahead of Wikipedia.